19 Unforgettable Activities to do With Grandchildren

 Sewing and other handcrafts are a valuable skill to know.
 My little one dreams of the things she will make.
 In the meantime she is improving her eye-hand coordination and expressing her creativity.

 2023 update: My little toymaker is still making her stuffed animals.
 Now she designs and sews her own!
+I recently bought her a sewing machine and now we are both learning to use it.

 Unforgettable Outings to Do with Grandchildren